whateverhappenshappens/HMS_APP/README.md

     db.password=[password, if any]
 ```

-Having done that,check out Google for how to do that, because it depends on what tool you are using to access said database.
+Having done that, check out Google for how to do that because it depends on what tool you are using to access said database.

 ## Technologies Used